Pigalala/TrackExchange/README.md

 _You are not required to use a WorldEdit selection when copying tracks._

 `/trackexchange paste <filename> [loadas]` which pastes a track from a file `<filename>` and loads it with the name `[loadas]` if provided, otherwise it takes the name from `<filename>`.
 This has the permission node `trackexchange.import`.

-⚠️ This plugin is in an experimental state and should be used with caution.